 The LCCFAHE will not use state-purchased supplies or equipment to conduct LCCFAHE business or representational activities.
-This does not preclude the use of the equipment for representational activities if there is no cost to the District, the use is brief in duration and it does not disrupt or distract from District business.
+This does not preclude the use of the equipment for

 Desiring to be in full compliance with provisions of the Ethics in Public Service Act, appropriate use of College electronic resources (email) will be confined to use through the email system of messages, notices, and announcements related to administering the negotiated agreement and conducting official LCCFAHE business (e.g. posting minutes, announcing Association election results, faculty meetings).
 The LCCFAHE will only provide material that clearly indicates that the LCCFAHE is the distributor of the material and that the material is related to the representative function of the LCCFAHE.